Expander LP code[1]

 Description

 An expander lifted-product code family is constructed as follows.
 First, take the Cayley graph of a finite group \(G\).
 Second, take the double cover of the graph, resulting in a graph that satisfies the requirements of participating in a \(G\)-lifted product (i.e., the resulting graph is a free \({\mathbb{F}}_q G\)-module).
-Third, create a Tanner code out of the graph, in which parity-check supports are defined by the graph, and bitstrings satisfying a particular parity check are defined to be the codewords of a small classical code (chosen to be a random code in the construction).
-Fourth, take the \(G\)-lifted product of two copies of the Tanner code.
+Third, create two Tanner codes on that graph, in which parity-check supports are defined by the graph and the local constraints are specified by two short classical codes (chosen randomly in the original proof).
+Fourth, take the \(G\)-lifted product of those two Tanner codes.

 The small classical codes used in the construction of good QLDPC codes are required to have a certain product-expansion property (Lemma 10 in Ref.
 [1]); it is proven that random codes satisfy said property in the thermodynamic limit.